BramVandendriessche/RosterParser/README.md

 or
 ...

-Choose the courses to be included in your calendar.
+3. Choose the courses to be included in your calendar.
 Mousewheel / two-finger scrolling is not supported in the course selection window; move the scrollbar instead.
-After closing the window, a file *calendar.ics* is generated, which can be imported in Outlook, Google Calendar, iCalendar etc.
+4. After closing the window, a file *calendar.ics* is generated, which can be imported in Outlook, Google Calendar, iCalendar etc.

 ## Undoing an import
 Importing the file to a calendar, creates events in that calendar (or at least this is the case for Google Calendar).
 Therefore it is strongly recommended to create a **new** calendar to import the events of *calendar.ics* to.
-In this way, the entire calendar can just be removed or replaced, without having to remove the events one by one.
+In this way, the entire calendar can just be removed or replaced, without having to remove events one by one.

 In case you want to remove the imported events from a calendar without actually removing the calendar itself, try modifying *calendar.ics* by adding the following line to every event:
 ```